 Final warning: Stay far away from any attorney who makes promises of future results.
 That is not only unethical; it is plain and simple lying.
 An attorney is not permitted to guarantee, and has no way of guaranteeing a specific result of a case.
 Attorneys can certainly give likely scenarios based upon previous experience, but any attorney who promises to get a charge dismissed or assures you will only get probation if you are convicted, is likely lying, and the attorney’s lack of ethics and honesty in this matter should call into question the attorney’s ability to ably fight for you.

 What Should You Do?

-Call a Dallas criminal defense attorney.
+Call our attorney.
 Set up an appointment.
 Ask questions.
 Listen to the answers.
 Most of all, while your mind analyzes the attorney’s answers, let your heart tell you whether this is the person whom you want fighting for you.

 "Best attorney"Mr. Patrick McLain equals instant and good results for you.
 Hiring Mr. Patrick McLain is the best decision I had made throughout my military career.- Master Sergeant Michael A Heath Jr.